ellamkoch/Pet-Kennel-Shell/README.md

 ## Day 2 - Follow-Up Assignment: Exploring Factory Functions with a Pet Example
 ### Objective:
+Create a factory function in JavaScript to generate pet objects with properties and methods.
+Implement and test multiple pets, adding optional features like a rest method for extra credit.
 This assignment will help you understand and implement factory functions in JavaScript by creating a function that generates pet objects.
 You'll learn how to encapsulate object creation logic within a function and practice using factory functions to create multiple instances of pet objects.

 NOTE: The trick to this is to put object creation inside a function the, RETURN THAT OBJECT with a return statement.